alvr-org/ALVR/README.md

 - To change settings, open the dashboard on the headset with a long press of the menu button (on the left controller), change what you want and then press `Restart SteamVR`.
 The current playing game could shutdown so any unsaved progress could be lost.
 - To shutdown ALVR you need to close both the ALVR dashboard on PC and SteamVR.
 - If you want play games without launching the ALVR dashboard first, you need to register the driver.
 Go to Installation tab, then click on `Register ALVR driver`.
 This is normally discouraged because it can cause problems with other SteamVR drivers (for example the Oculus Link).

+IMPORTANT: SteamVR must be always running, otherwise the dashboard will not save settings and the client will not connect.

 ### Notes